C2orf74: Structure

 C2orf74 isoform 1 is shown to be dominated primarily by helical secondary structure, with only short regions being predicted to include beta sheet conformations.
 Predictions of tertiary structure tend to showcase a globular DUF, at the end of a helical transmembrane domain.
 Structural predictions of isoform 2 which includes only the DUF also appear to be strictly globular in conformation.

 subcellular localization

 The presence of a transmembrane domain indicates that Isoform 1 of the C2orf74 product is found within a membranous cellular structure.
 Analysis of likely subcellular localization among orthologs indicates the C2orf74 product is most likely found in the nuclear membrane, mitochondria, or endoplasmic reticulum.
 Immunocytochemical imaging shows C2orf74 to be localized to the centromere, while immunohistochemical imaging shows it to be centralized in the cytosol.

 Gene level regulation

 Promoter

 C2orf74 has 3 possible promoters that produce complete protein isoforms.
-Isoform 1 could be made by either GXP_6040264 or GXP_2056207, though GXP_6040264 shows the most promise, as it has a higher number of CAGE tags (249) than GXP_2056207 (133), and is conserved among several orhologs.
+Isoform 1 could be made by either GXP_6040264 or GXP_2056207, though GXP_6040264 shows the most promise, as it has a higher number of CAGE tags (249) than GXP_2056207 (133), and is conserved among several orthologs.
 Isoform 2 is made by the promoter GXP_649849.